-We start talking about what is a “H-bridge”.
-One H-bridge is a intermediate control phase between microprocessor and motors.
-With this element you can convert the low intensity microprocessor signals into power signal to feed and manage the motors.
+With this part, you convert the limited low-current microprocessor signals into power signals to feed and manage the motors.

 The basic circuit is make up with four transistors, MOSFET or BJT.
 The name of “h-Bridge come from the shape of the basic schematic diagram.
 See the picture below.

-To setup the Serial speed, you must short the 1 and 2 jumpers (like shown below), and we will work with 9600 bps.
+To setup the Serial speed to 9600 bps, you must short the 1 and 2 jumpers (as shown in the pic below).
 If we want use auto-detect mode, we shold send a calibration command “0x00” via Serial.